20

 Many years ago, Michael and I rented a convertible and drove up the California coast.
 One of our favorite stops was La Jolla, where we strolled around town and stumbled upon a Mexican restaurant with great food and breathtaking views of the Pacific ocean.
-I don’t know if it was the scenery, the margaritas, or the fact that we were on vacation, but the fish tacos were out of this world.
-I’m happy to say that this version — made of crispy beer-battered cod tucked into corn tortillas with a cabbage slaw and smoky chipotle sauce — comes pretty darn close.
+I don’t know if it was the scenery, the margaritas, or the fact that we were on vacation, but the Baja fish tacos were out of this world.
+To recreate them at home, I came up with this version made with crispy beer-battered cod tucked into corn tortillas with a cabbage slaw and smoky chipotle sauce.
+I’m happy to say they come pretty darn close.
+To complete the meal, pair the tacos with chips, salsa, and guacamole.

-What I love about this recipe is that it’s easy enough for a weeknight dinner but also festive enough for company.
-You can prepare most of it ahead of time, and then just lay out all of the components for everyone to help themselves.
 Most of the ingredients are pretty straightforward, except maybe the canned chipotle peppers in adobo sauce.
 If you’ve never had them, get ready to add a new staple to your pantry!
 They’re small peppers (usually red jalapeños) that have been dried and smoked, and they come in a spicy tomato sauce that has a smoky flavor.
-You can find them in the Latin section of most supermarkets.
+You can find them in the Latin section of most supermarkets, and I have many recipes that incorporate them.

-Begin by making the slaw, which is a combination of shredded red cabbage (which you can buy pre-shredded in a bag), chopped red onions, cilantro, apple cider vinegar, oil and salt.
+Begin by making the slaw, which is a combination of shredded red cabbage, chopped red onions, cilantro, apple cider vinegar, oil and salt.

 Next, make the chipotle sauce by combining the chipotle peppers in adobo sauce, mayonnaise, lime juice and garlic in a mini food processor or blender.
 I use three peppers for a spicy sauce; of course, use less if you prefer a milder sauce.